SeineAI/nvidia-kind-deploy/docs/dcgm.md

 # DCGM Monitoring Setup Guide

 ## Overview
-This guide explains the setup of NVIDIA DCGM (Data Center GPU Manager) monitoring in Kubernetes using Prometheus.
+This guide explains the setup of NVIDIA DCGM (Data Center GPU Manager) monitoring in Kubernetes using Prometheus and visualization using Grafana.

 ## DCGM ServiceMonitor Configuration